 Objects and uniforms at Bodmin Keep – Cornwall’s Army Museum

-In 2019 we helped Bodmin Keep to create 3D models of a selection of objects and uniforms.
+In 2019 our 3D scanning services were used by Bodmin Keep to create 3D models of a selection of objects and uniforms.
 The museum is in an historic building which does not yet have an accessible entrance.
 In their downstairs seminar room, staff can now invite those who cannot climb the stairs to view a meaningful experience of some of the exhibits using Augmented Reality (AR) on an iPad.

 Costumed mannequins can be looked up at, walked or wheeled around, and examined in detail.